 Even if a Norwegian buyer accepts the legal and pharmacological risks, the supply chain itself is a second-order hazard.
 A 2015 vendor analysis cited across the dermatology literature found that some products contained only 43% of the labeled melanotan-2.
 Practical purity verification is non-trivial for a private buyer: HPLC certificates are easy to fake, and nasal-spray formulations sold to consumers bypass even the minimal sterility controls of a lyophilised vial.

 This is why research-grade peptide chemistry exists on a different track entirely.
 Specialised laboratory suppliers handle MT-II strictly for Research Use Only contexts with chain-of-custody documentation.
-Klarovel does not stock, sell, or fulfil peptides; the protocol layer we curate is built around evidence review, dose modelling in the peptide calculator, and editorial guidance, not product distribution.
+Klarovel does not sell, source, or fulfil peptides; the protocol layer we curate is built around evidence review, dose modelling in the peptide calculator, and editorial guidance, not product distribution.
 Anyone evaluating peptide research should read our how it works page and the disclosures before going further.

 Safer routes to the pigmentation outcome users actually want#